naxionthinking/USCS-Sample-Prep/ReadMe.md

 ## Important Notes

  - Once the repository has been cloned and the branch established, anyone can go to that folder and utilize its git capabilities to make changes to the branch.
 So do not reclone the repository in the same location if someone else has already done it.
  - In general with git, multiple people can make edits on different machines and sync them.
 But because we all have access to the same drives, we do not need to worry about merging changes since only one person will be using the files at a time and we all have immediate access to those changes.
-There are no need for commands such as "git fetch" or "git pull".
+There are no need for commands such as "git fetch" or "git pull". -->

 # Folder Strcture

--   **USCS-Sample-Prep**
+-   **Consumer BD**
     -   `Sample_Prep_Helper_MONTH_YEAR.xlsx` - Contains important infomration on requested frenquecies of the Cell Codes and Marketer Codes, weighting categories, valid DMA codes, and expected ranges of tenure and account spend for augment cells.
 This information is used for checking if the data lines up with what is requested.
     -   **Scripts** : Scripts for preparing samples
         -   `Config_and_Helpers.R` - Contains helper functions and file paths for the main scripts